kuetemeier/hexo-multilanguage-example/README.md

 npm link
 ```

-You can restore the offical version later on with
+You can restore the official version later on with
 ```
 npm install hexo -g
 ```